fazleyrabby/library-management-system/README.md

 # library-management-system
 Library Management System created for DBMS course in my university.
-I have uses simply Raw PHP &amp; MYSQL.
+I have used simply Raw PHP &amp; MYSQL.

 Create a database named library and import sql from db_import folder named 'dump-library-202111100034.sql' <br>
 After that you can login with credentials below <br>